 This is why your LED Christmas lights flicker

 It's a real pain that the most wonderful time of the year is now marred by new LED lights that flicker and give off faded pastel colors instead of the deep, warm colors of classic incandescent lights.

 LEDs are different than previous types of Christmas lights because they are an electronic diode that produces light through electroluminescence, rather than typical light bulbs, which produce light through incandescence.
 This means that LEDs are far more efficient, since incandescent bulbs only use 5% of the supplied energy to produce light, but it also means that the LEDs are different electrically from any previous lights.
 You can see the difference in energy usage in the photo below, where it only takes 2 watts to power a string of LEDs.

-While LED Christmas lights are more energy efficient, both the difference in color and "flickering" of the lights are hard to ignore.
+While LED Christmas lights are more energy efficient, early LED strings have a noticeable difference in color and a "flickering" of the lights that is hard to ignore.

 Light quality is subjective, and differs with each set of lights, but comparing an LED strand with a string of vintage incandescent mini bulbs, the LEDs look washed out and don't have the warm, rich colors of incandescent bulbs.